Written by Ada’s Medical Knowledge Team

 Acute appendicitis treatment

-An appendectomy (surgery to remove the appendix) is the chosen treatment method for acute appendicitis in almost all cases, as the risk of an infected appendix rupturing and causing a life-threatening infection is extremely high.
+An appendectomy (surgery to remove the appendix), also known as an appendicectomy outside the US, is the chosen treatment method for acute appendicitis in almost all cases.
+This is because the risk of an infected appendix rupturing and causing a potentially dangerous infection is extremely high.
+1

 Recent evidence has suggested that some cases of uncomplicated appendicitis can be treated with antibiotics instead of an appendectomy.
-However, this is only appropriate when the appendix has not burst or caused an abscess.
-Surgical removal of the appendix remains the standard treatment for appendicitis.
+However, this is only appropriate when the appendix has not burst or caused an abscess, and studies have not yet shown that antibiotic-only treatment is as effective as an appendectomy, which remains the standard treatment for appendicitis.
+10 11 14

 Q: How can I tell if it’s appendicitis or something less serious?